briandrum/codes.forchagrin.com/_chapters/chapter-525-law-enforcement-and-pubic-office.md

     husband and wife; or a communications assistant and those who are a party to a telecommunications relay service call.

-    2. _(2)_ The information would tend to incriminate a member of the actor’s immediate family.
+    2. _(2)_ The information would tend to incriminate a member of the actor's immediate family.

     3. _(3)_ Disclosure of the information would amount to revealing a news